-We measured all items on seven-point Likert scales (1 = "strongly disagree" and 7 = "strongly agree") and adapted three items each to capture strive for success (Lang & Fries, 2006) and fear of failure (Conroy, Willow, & Metzler, 2002).
-To grasp behavioral engagement, we adapted three items by Cheung, Lee, and Jin (2011) and Hollenbeck, Williams, and Klein (1989).
-Cronbach's alphas confirm high reliability for all constructs ($\alpha \ge 0.83$), and all factor loadings were significant (p < .001; see Appendix A for items, alphas, and loadings).
-Moreover, the average variance extracted (AVE ≥ 0.63) and composite reliability

-(CR ≥ 0.83) suggest that convergent validity and reliability requirements were met (Fornell & Larcker, 1981).
-To control for withingroup variance and eliminate confounds, we included affective social identity [ASI] because it can influence the involvement in app communities (Chiu, Cheng, Huang, & Chen, 2013).
-We also controlled for narcissism [NAR] because it may explain differences in the statements about strive for success and fear of failure (Konrath, Meier, & Bushman, 2014).
+We measured all items on seven-point Likert scales (1 = "strongly disagree" and 7 = "strongly agree") and adapted three items each to capture strive for success (Lang & Fries, 2006) and fear of failure (Conroy et al., 2002).
+To grasp behavioral engagement, we adapted three items by Cheung et al. (2011) and Hollenbeck et al. (1989).
+Cronbach's alphas confirm high reliability for all constructs ($\alpha \ge .83$), and all factor loadings were significant (p < .001; see Appendix A for items, alphas, and loadings).
+Moreover, the average variance extracted (AVE $\ge .63$) and composite reliability (CR $\ge .83$) suggest that convergent validity and reliability requirements were met (Fornell & Larcker, 1981).
+To control for within-group variance and eliminate confounds, we included affective social identity [ASI] because it can influence the involvement in app communities (Chiu et al., 2013).
+We also controlled for narcissism [NAR] because it may explain differences in the statements about strive for success and fear of failure (Konrath et al., 2014).
 All items are stated in Appendix A.